Online courses are popping up everywhere and we understand that the flexibility of them can be very attractive to many students.

 Contrary to popular belief, many online courses are similar in price to on-campus learning.
 The cost is in the content and the certificate that follows.
 Although on-campus may be that bit more expensive, you will have access to all of the facilities and resources the campus has to offer.
 This can end up saving you heaps of money when you think about all the studio sessions and recording costs that come with externally hiring a studio that you will get FOR FREE!
 FEE-Help is also available for most on-campus students that want to study now and pay later.

 You will still have time to work part-time while you study and being around other industry enthusiasts will often lead to picking up part-time work that will double as experience for your future.
 There’s nothing we love seeing more than students working together at gigs or live productions through jobs they have picked up from simply being around campus.

 Although we understand online learning can be the right decision for some people, here at JMC we truly believe that getting immersed in the culture that our three campuses have to offer and gaining hands on experience is the best way to master your chosen craft and enter the industry as a confident, future professional.

-To learn more about what life is like studying at JMC, click here.
+To learn more about what we offer at JMC, click here

 To keep up to date with the latest from JMC, click here